 After your operation, samples of the tissue removed are sent to a laboratory for further examination.
 The results of these biopsies will provide more information about the type and extent of your cancer and enables the gynaecological oncologist to make decisions about further treatment.

-If you were still having menstrual periods before you were diagnosed with ovarian cancer and you have both your ovaries removed, this surgery will result in menopause and can affect a woman's ability to have children.
+If you were still having menstrual periods before you were diagnosed with ovarian cancer and you have both your ovaries removed, this surgery will result in menopause and can affect your ability to have children.
 As well as learning that you have ovarian cancer, this surgically-induced menopause and infertility creates all kinds of extra challenges to live with.
-It's important for women who have not yet completed their family to speak to a doctor before surgery.
+It's important for women who have not yet completed their family to speak to a doctor about these issues before surgery.

 Most women with ovarian cancer will require chemotherapy, usually referred to as 'chemo'.
 The purpose of chemo is to attack cancer cells and to slow or stop their growth while causing the least possible damage to normal cells.

 Chemotherapy works best when the tumour is small and the cancer cells are actively growing.
 Even though most of the cancer may have been removed during surgery, there may be some cancer cells left.
 For this reason, chemotherapy works best if started soon after surgery.